chinapedia/wikipedia.abstract.en/Page/Battle_of_Waterloo.md

 To their left, the Union Brigade suddenly swept through the infantry lines, giving rise to the legend that some of the 92nd Gordon Highland Regiment clung onto their stirrups and accompanied them into the charge.
 From the centre leftwards, the Royal Dragoons destroyed Bourgeois' brigade, capturing the eagle of the 105th _Ligne_.
 The Inniskillings routed the other brigade of Quoit's division, and the Scots Greys came upon the lead French regiment, 45th _Ligne_, as it was still reforming after having crossed the sunken road and broken through the hedge row in pursuit of the British infantry.
 The Greys captured the eagle of the 45th _Ligne_ and overwhelmed Grenier's brigade.
 These would be the only two French eagles captured by the British during the battle.
 On Wellington's extreme left, Durutte's division had time to form squares and fend off groups of Greys.

-Napoleon_French_Lancer_by_Bellange.jpg

 As with the Household Cavalry, the officers of the Royals and Inniskillings found it very difficult to rein back their troops, who lost all cohesion.
 Having taken casualties, and still trying to reorder themselves, the Scots Greys and the rest of the Union Brigade found themselves before the main French lines.
 Their horses were blown, and they were still in disorder without any idea of what their next collective objective was.
 Some attacked nearby gun batteries of the Grande Battery.
 Although the Greys had neither the time nor means to disable the cannon or carry them off, they put very many out of action as the gun crews were killed or fled the battlefield.
 Sergeant Major Dickinson of the Greys stated that his regiment was rallied before going on to attack the French artillery: Hamilton, the regimental commander, rather than holding them back cried out to his men "Charge, charge the guns!".

 Napoleon promptly responded by ordering a counter-attack by the cuirassier brigades of Farine and Travers and Jaquinot's two Chevau-léger (lancer) regiments in the I Corps light cavalry division.
 Disorganized and milling about the bottom of the valley between Hougoumont and La Belle Alliance, the Scots Greys and the rest of the British heavy cavalry were taken by surprise by the countercharge of Milhaud's cuirassiers, joined by lancers from Baron Jaquinot's 1st Cavalry Division.
-Alphonse+Lalauze-P.+Eugene+Of.jpg As Ponsonby tried to rally his men against the French cuirassers, he was attacked by Jaquinot's lancers and captured.
+As Ponsonby tried to rally his men against the French cuirassers, he was attacked by Jaquinot's lancers and captured.
 A nearby party of Scots Greys saw the capture and attempted to rescue their brigade commander.
 However, the French lancer who had captured Ponsonby killed him and then used his lance to kill three of the Scots Greys who had attempted the rescue.
 By the time Ponsonby died, the momentum had entirely returned in favour of the French.
 Milhaud's and Jaquinot's cavalrymen drove the Union Brigade from the valley.
 The result was very heavy losses for the British cavalry.
 A countercharge, by British light dragoons under Major-General Vandeleur and Dutch–Belgian light dragoons and hussars under Major-General Ghigny on the left wing, and Dutch–Belgian _carabiniers_ under Major-General Trip in the centre, repelled the French cavalry.

 All figures quoted for the losses of the cavalry brigades as a result of this charge are estimates, as casualties were only noted down after the day of the battle and were for the battle as a whole.[4]
 Some historians, Barbero for example, believe the official rolls tend to overestimate the number of cavalrymen present in their squadrons on the field of battle and that the proportionate losses were, as a result, considerably higher than the numbers on paper might suggest.
 The Union Brigade lost heavily in both officers and men killed (including its commander, William Ponsonby, and Colonel Hamilton of the Scots Greys) and wounded.
 The 2nd Life Guards and the King's Dragoon Guards of the Household Brigade also lost heavily (with Colonel Fuller, commander of the King's DG, killed).
 However, the 1st Life Guards, on the extreme right of the charge, and the Blues, who formed a reserve, had kept their cohesion and consequently suffered significantly fewer casualties.[5]
 On the rolls the official, or paper strength, for both Brigades is given as 2,651 while Barbero and others estimate the actual strength at around 2,000 and the official recorded losses for the two heavy cavalry brigades during the battle was 1,205 troopers and 1,303 horses.

-De_Slag_bij_Waterloo_Rijksmuseum_SK-A-1115.jpeg's _The Battle of Waterloo_ (1824).
+'s _The Battle of Waterloo_ (1824).
 Duke of Wellington, centre, flanked on his left by Lord Uxbridge in hussar uniform.
 On the image's far left, Cpl.
 Styles of the Royal Dragoons flourishes the eagle of the 105_eme_ _Ligne_.
 The wounded Prince of Orange is carried from the field in the foreground.]]

 Some historians, such as Chandler and Weller and Uffindell and Corum, assert that the British heavy cavalry were destroyed as a viable force following their first, epic charge.
 Barbero states that the Scots Greys were practically wiped out and that the other two regiments of the Union Brigade suffered comparable losses.
 Other historians, such as Clark-Kennedy and Wood, citing British eyewitness accounts, describe the continuing role of the heavy cavalry after their charge.
 The heavy brigades, far from being ineffective, continued to provide valuable services.
 They countercharged French cavalry numerous times (both brigades), halted a combined cavalry and infantry attack (Household Brigade only), were used to bolster the morale of those units in their vicinity at times of crisis, and filled gaps in the Anglo-allied line caused by high casualties in infantry formations (both brigades).
 This service was rendered at a very high cost, as close combat with French cavalry, carbine fire, infantry musketry and—more deadly than all of these—artillery fire steadily eroded the number of effectives in the two brigades.
 At 6 o'clock in the afternoon the whole Union Brigade could field only 3 squadrons, though these countercharged French cavalry, losing half their number in the process.
 At the end of the fighting the two brigades, by this time combined, could muster one squadron.